 Any Certified Passive House Building or EnerPHit Retrofit, as well as larger complexes including such buildings, can enter the competition.
-In addition to single buildings, urban planning with a focus on Passive House principles may be submitted for this year's award.
+In addition to single buildings, examples of wholistic urban planning concepts may be submitted for this year's award.
 Examples of planning based on the Passive House Standard that highlight the following as a model for nearly zero energy buildings are especially welcome:

 - the intelligent use of renewable energy sources

 - integrated energy supply concepts

 - solutions that respond to particular challenges, whether climate or otherwise